Sendouc/sendou.ink/content/articles/splatoon-competitive-guide.md

 Has a great guide for Splatoon 2 competitive, but it still holds up well today as not much has changed.
 In general they make a lot of easy to follow guides in Splatoon competitive.

 [ProChara](https://www.youtube.com/@ProChara):
 Chara provides a ton of information regarding meta and the state of competitive.
 Regularly features other import figures in Splatoon competitive.
+Chara is a competitive player for Last Resort Splatoon

 [Squid School](https://www.youtube.com/@SquidSchool):
 Exactly what it sounds like but 10x more fun.
 They have a lot of lessons on how to get better.
 Great if you're trying to improve as an individual.
+The channel is run by pro player, Gem.

 [Splatoon News](https://twitter.com/SplatoonNews_):
 Latest news on Splatoon 3 including tournaments and other competitive events.